ykai16/Lollipop/README.md

 `-t $information_table:` A table containing the paths of genomic and epigenomic datasets to derive features.

 `-c $classifier:`The trained classifier used for making predictions.

+`-f True or False:` An option to choose whether or not to output features for predicted loops.
+Default is 'False'.

 `-o $output_folder:`The output folder for results.
 Output files include predicted loops in different formats that can be visulized in genome browser.